philtoms/mithril-starter-kit/README.md

 ### Escaping element tag names
 Element tag names can be escaped by preceeding them with the **$** sign to prevent them from being compiled into components.
 There are two situations where this can be useful:

-1. Using custom elements as templates in a parent-child relationship
+Using custom elements as templates in a parent-child relationship:
 ```javascript
 m('#todoapp',[
     m('header',[